-In Brockville, Alan steered the cycling advisory committee’s creation through Council in 2010, serves on the Brock Trail committee, and is a director of the YMCA of Brockville and Area.
+In Brockville, Alan steered the cycling advisory committee’s creation through Council in 2010, serves on the Brock Trail committee (since 2013), and is a director of the YMCA of Brockville and Area.

 He has also served on the tourism advisory committee, the waterfront ad-hoc committee, the founding product development committee of The Great Waterway, and numerous professional, community, educational and amateur sport groups.

-Due to steadily eroding abilities, posts are composed and edited using Dragon speech-to-text software.
+Due to ALS steadily eroding his abilities, posts are composed and edited using Dragon NaturallySpeaking speech-to-text software.
 Please pardon typos and grammos.